 General ALEXANDER.
 Sir, I agree with what General Kehler said with nuclear command and control and the way that we do that specifically.
-I think what it really impacts is, as you look at commands like TRANSCOM and others, our ability to communicate would be significantly reduced and it would complicate our governance, if you will, and our ability for the government to act.
+I think what it really impacts is, as you look at commands like U.S. Transportation Command and others, our ability to communicate would be significantly reduced and it would complicate our governance, if you will, and our ability for the government to act.
 I think what General Kehler has would be intact.
 So the consequence of that is, it's the cascading effect into operating in that kind of environment that concerns us, concerns me mostly.

 Senator REED.
-General Alexander, let me raise an issue that, as Senator Lieberman indicated-excuse me-Senator Levin, the Collins-Lieberman legislation was not successful.
+General Alexander, let me raise an issue that, as Senator Levin indicated the Collins-Lieberman legislation was not successful.
 I share his view it's very important because right now we have essentially a voluntary scheme.
-One of the arguments that's raised by the opponents is that it would impose too much cost on the business community, etcetera.
+One of the arguments that's raised by the opponents is that it would impose too much cost on the business community, et cetera.

-Your knowledge of the potential state and non-state ability to disrupt the economy of the United States, not our Strategic Command but ATM machines, etcetera, do you have-have you done a calculation of the potential cost to the economy if someone decided to conduct, not an intermittent attack on a banking system, but a concentrated attack?
+With your knowledge of the potential state and non-state ability to disrupt the economy of the United States, not our STRATCOM but ATM machines, et cetera, have you done a calculation of the potential cost to the economy if someone decided to conduct, not an intermittent attack on a banking system, but a concentrated attack?

 General ALEXANDER.
-Senator, an attack on a bank, as you know, would be significant.
+Senator, an attack on a bank would be significant.
 It would have significant impacts.
 If people can't get to their money the impact of that is huge, and you've seen that and we've discussed that impact.

 What I'm concerned about is a distributed denial of service attack could accomplish that.
 A significant distributed denial of service attack could make it very difficult for our people to do online banking, online trading, and others.
-The cost-so there's the cost of losing that.
-If you think about Amazon, one hour of Amazon costs \$7 million in profit to them if they were offline.
+So there's the cost of losing that.
+If you think about Amazon, 1 hour of Amazon costs \$7 million in profit to them if they were offline.